 Our Clinical Research 101 series takes an in-depth look at key steps and tips for navigating the clinical research process.
 The sixth installment in our Clinical Research 101 series is by Judy Needham, Project Manager at CHÉOS.
 The following is an overview of clinical trial registration, including why it is important and what is required.

 Ms. Needham has more than 9 years’ experience providing leadership and oversight in the management and coordination of investigator-initiated and industry-funded clinical research studies and is an experienced research program administrator.
 She is one of many project managers who work for CHÉOS.
-The Centre’s project managers are experts in the regulatory, policy, budgeting, and implementation requirements for clinical research studies, and can be contacted for consultation by completing our Service Request Form.
+The Centre’s project managers are experts in the regulatory, policy, budgeting, and implementation requirements for clinical research studies.
+If you would like to inquire about our services, please submit your request here.

 What is a clinical trial registry?